Cosmian/cosmian_vm/README.md

 The certificate can be changed at will:

 - Edit your DNS register to point to that VM
-- Create a trusted certificate using the method of your choice (_Let's encrypt_ for instance) or use `cosmian_certtool`
+- Create a trusted certificate using the method of your choice (_Let's encrypt_ for instance)
 - Edit the `cosmian_vm_agent` configuration file to point to the location of the TLS certificate and private key.

 The LUKS container can be regenerated using `cosmian_fstool` with your own size and password (to store by yourself in a secure location).
 It is recommended to use an additional backup disk to store the container.